paultustain/pomodoroTracker/README.md

 ### v4
 - Ability to show hide all completed tasks for a project
+- Create a tauri desktop app to go alongside.

 ### Potential future enhancements ideas - may or may not be added after usage.
 - Ability to fuzzy match / search projects to prevent multiple different names.